NE204-Fall2018/NE204-Fall2018.github.io/content/pages/overview.md

 by Glenn Knoll for background and reference.
 [Semiconductor Detector Systems](https://global.oup.com/academic/product/semiconductor-detector-systems-9780198527848?cc=us&lang=en&)
-by Helmuth Spieler is an advanced textbook that serves as a detailed reference for many of the more concepts covered in this course.
+by Helmuth Spieler is an advanced textbook that serves as a detailed reference for many concepts covered in this course.
 [Practical Gamma-ray Spectrometry](http://onlinelibrary.wiley.com/book/10.1002/9780470861981)
 is an excellent book that may prove useful for the practical aspects of radiation measurement encountered in the lab portion of the course.